JSD6000 delivery 2 2880px

 In January 2014, Sharjah-based Petrofac ordered the Petrofac JSD 6000 deepwater derrick lay vessel, a customised ULSTEIN SOC 5000 design developed by Ulstein Design & Solutions B.V.
 The ship was contracted to the Shanghai Zhenhua Heavy Industries Company (ZPMC) shipyard.
 Petrofac terminated the construction contract with the yard in October 2015.

-The design features an NOV revolving main crane with 5,000 mt lifting capacity.
-But what makes this vessel truly unique is the combination of a 600 mt Remacut S-lay system via a centre firing line below main deck, and a 2,000 mt IHC EB J-lay system via a moonpool.
+The design features an NOV revolving main crane with a 5,000 mt lifting capacity.
+But what makes this vessel truly unique is the combination of a 600 mt Remacut S-lay system via a centre firing line below the main deck and a 2,000 mt IHC EB J-lay system via a moonpool.
 This double-deck configuration, a distinctive feature in Ulstein Design & Solutions BV's designs, allows for a large, unobstructed deck area and below-deck pipe fabrication.

 The JSD 6000 vessel is the third customised version of the ULSTEIN SOC 5000 design after the 'Seven Borealis' and 'Aegir', both in operation.